JorgeDiaz10/ih_datamadpt1121_project_m1/README.md

 # BiciMad Stations distance to catholic temples or non catholic temples

 Proeyect 1 is a Python App for checking the distance between the catholic temples or non catholic temples to the closer BiciMAD Station.
+The final output is an email with a csv file with the information above.

 ---